Metropolitankathedrale Hagia Trias (Bonn-Limperich)

 Are there guided tours?

-Check the official website for information on the availability of guided tours and their schedules.
+Check the official website for information regarding guided tours that may be available during your visit.

 What’s the best time to visit?